 Iron Horse Vineyards

 From Lynmar, go back to Highway 116 and turn right and travel two miles.
-The road to Iron Horse isl off the beaten track but the journey is well worth it.
-You will find the road to Iron Horse just before you come to the town of Forestville on Highway 116.
+The road to Iron Horse is off the beaten track, but the journey is well worth it.
+You will find the way to Iron Horse just before you come to the town of Forestville on Highway 116.
 Watch for Ross Station Road, turning left off 116.
 Ross Station Road will cross a bridge and then become a narrow road as it winds up the hill to the winery.
-Along the way, you will be treated to beautiful views of vineyards and, on top of the hill, a spectacular view of the Green Valley.
+Along the way, you will view beautiful vineyards and, on top of the hill, a spectacular view of the Green Valley.
 Iron Horse produces several different lines of sparkling wine, Chardonnay, and Pinot Noir from their estate vineyards in the Green Valley AVA.
-They also produce other varietals from their estate vineyards in the Alexander Valley, located approximately 15 miles northeast in a much hotter climate.
+They also provide other varietals from their estate vineyards in the Alexander Valley, located approximately 15 miles northeast in a much hotter climate.
 In addition to tasting, Iron Horse offers tours of the vineyards and cellars.
 Check the Website for complete information.

 Tasting room open daily 10 to 4:30pm

 Phone: (707) 887-1507; E-mail: firstname.lastname@example.org Iron Horse Vineyards